 Developing and using a maintenance checklist and repair cadence makes this task easier.
 Rexarc stocks the supplies you need and simplifies ordering.

 Rexarc offers several resources to learn more about LFA and manifold maintenance at Rexarc.com.
-Learn more about developing a safety maintenance checklist and routine by contacting your Rexarc representative at CONTACT.
+Learn more about developing a safety maintenance checklist and routine by contacting your Rexarc representative.